-To arrive at the ratings, ICRA has taken a consolidated view of the credit profiles of Piramal Enterprises Limited (PEL) and its wholly owned subsidiary, i.e. Piramal Capital & Housing Finance Limited (PCHFL), together referred to as PEL or the company), as the companies have operational and business synergies in addition to a shared name and management oversight.
+To arrive at the ratings, ICRA has taken a consolidated view of the credit profiles of PEL and its wholly owned subsidiary - PCHFL (together referred to as PEL or the company), as the companies have operational and business synergies in addition to a shared name and management oversight.

-The ratings continue to factor in PEL's comfortable capitalisation, with a consolidated net worth of Rs.
-28,710 crore, a gross gearing of 1.7 times and a capital adequacy ratio of 31% as of September 30, 2023, its domain experience, given the Group's presence across the real estate industry value chain, and its experienced management team.
+The ratings continue to factor in PEL's comfortable capitalisation, its domain experience, given the Group's presence across the real estate industry value chain, and its experienced management team.
 The ratings also factor in the increase in the share of retail loans, accounting for 58% of the assets under management (AUM) as of September 2023 compared to 39% as of September 2022.
 The company has aggressively diversified its retail product offerings in recent quarters, in line with its growth ambitions for the medium term.
-While reaffirming the ratings, ICRA notes the sustained rundown in the legacy wholesale AUM, although the same remained substantial at Rs.
+While reaffirming the ratings, ICRA also notes the sustained rundown in the legacy wholesale AUM, although the same remained substantial at Rs.
 23,827 crore as of September 2023, with a sizeable vulnerable portfolio.
 Nonetheless, PEL's established position in the real estate lending segment and provision cover (7.1% on the wholesale AUM as of September 2023) provide some comfort.

-The ratings are constrained by the portfolio vulnerability emanating from the high sectoral concentration in the real estate segment, with large-ticket exposures in the wholesale lending portfolio (notwithstanding the decline in the concentration level in recent years), and the limited seasoning of the retail lending book.
+The above positives are offset by the portfolio vulnerability emanating from the high sectoral concentration in the real estate segment, with large-ticket exposures in the wholesale lending portfolio (notwithstanding the decline in the concentration level in recent years), and the limited seasoning of the retail lending book.
 PEL intends to scale up its retail lending operations, leveraging the multi-product retail lending platform across the risk-reward spectrum through an expanded branch network, a digital presence and partnerships with fintech and consumer tech firms.
 Meanwhile, it intends to continue with its stated plan of pruning the share of the wholesale book.
 However, it plans to build a new wholesale 2.0 AUM that would be more diverse and granular with a smaller ticket size, targeting mid-sized developers across markets.
 In this regard, its ability to effectively manage the ambitious scale-up across a wide spectrum of products and maintain healthy asset quality would remain a monitorable.
 Inability to maintain adequate asset quality would exert further pressure on the profitability, which has already been impacted by the one-time additional provisions in preceding quarters and elevated operating costs amid the ongoing expansion in the retail segment.

-ICRA takes note of the management's efforts to diversify and elongate the liabilities profile, given the past challenges in resource mobilisation faced by the company.
+ICRA takes note of the management's efforts to diversify and elongate the liabilities profile.
 The resource mobilisation trajectory will remain a monitorable.
-While the merger with DHFL led to greater diversification in the asset profile, PEL also witnessed elongation in the weighted average tenor of the borrowings, a higher share of fixed rate borrowings and a moderation in the cost of funds since March 2020.
+While the merger with Dewan Housing Finance Corporation Limited (DHFL) led to greater diversification in the asset profile, PEL also witnessed elongation in the weighted average tenor of the borrowings, a higher share of fixed rate borrowings and a moderation in the cost of funds since March 2020.
 Going forward, PEL's ability to continue raising funds at competitive rates from diverse sources would remain a monitorable, though it is noted that the high share of fixed rate borrowings (while the share of the variable rate loan book is high) is likely to limit the adverse impact of the rising systemic interest rate trajectory.
 ICRA also notes that PEL concluded a buyback of equity shares amounting to Rs.
 1,750 crore (representing 5.9% of the pre-buyback equity share capital).
 A part of the inflow from the Shriram stake sale in Q1 FY2024 was utilised to fund the buyback.